dpck/depack/documentary/0-CLI/2-package.md

 ## Compile Mode

 The **compile** mode is used to create Node.JS executable binaries.
-This is useful when a program might have many dependencies and it is desirable to publish the package without specifying any of them in the `"dependencies"` field of `package.json` to speed up the install time and reduce the overall linking time in the package.
+This is useful when a program might have many dependencies and it is desirable to publish the package without specifying any of them in the `"dependencies"` field of the `package.json` to speed up the install time and reduce the overall linking time in the package.

 _Depack_ will recursively scan the files to detect `import from` and `export from` statements to construct the dependency list since the Google Closure Compile requires to pass all files (both source and paths to `package.json`s) used in compilation as arguments.
 Whenever an external dependency is detected, its `package.json` is inspected to find out either the `module` or `main` fields.
 In case when the `main` is found, the additional `--process_common_js_modules` will be set.

-The main problem which _Depack_ solves is allowing to require internal Node.JS modules, e.g., `import { createReadStream } from fs`.
-Traditionally, this was impossible because the compiler does not know about this modules and there is no way to pass the location of their `package.json` files.
+The main problem which _Depack_ solves is allowing to require internal Node.JS modules, e.g., `import { createReadStream } from 'fs'`.
+Traditionally, this was impossible because the compiler does not know about these modules and there is no way to pass the location of their `package.json` files.
 The strategy adopted by this software is to create proxies for internal packages in `node_modules` folder, for example:

 ```js
 export default child_process